feldtsen/obtuse-dit257/team-reflection/team-reflection-week2.md

 * create some user stories and break them down into some tasks
 * add some contents to the scrum board
 * make a hello world in repo (initial javafx setup)
+* create a UML diagram of the application structure
 * find a name for our application!

 ### Customer value and scope
 * scope: how large should app be?